What's Anomalous in LHC Jets?: K-means

 K-means is neither a density estimation nor an anomaly detection algorithm.
 However, assigning an effective size to each cluster $i$ around its centroid, e.g.

-the clusters map out the large-scale data distribution, and we can construct several useful anomaly scores.
+(with $j$ iterating over the vectors assigned to cluster $i$) the clusters map out the large-scale data distribution, and we can construct several useful anomaly scores.
 In this context, using many clusters seems to be beneficial to approximate the underlying distribution as precisely and detailed as possible.
 On the other hand, the number of data points in each cluster has to be large enough to assign a statistically meaningful size.
 We employ k-means with $k=100$ clusters.
 Using 100000 training images, the smallest cluster contains 78 jet images, and all others more than 100 jet images.
 All our models are trained using $40\times40$ jet images that are convoluted with a Gaussian smearing kernel with $\sigma=3$ pixels.

 In addition to the datasets described in Sec.~\ref{sec:data}, we also test the anomaly-detection methods discussed in this section on the standard benchmark set for top tagging~\cite{Kasieczka_top}.
 It consists of QCD and top jets with $p_T = 550~...~650$~GeV, in contrast to the low $p_T = 150~...~300$~GeV QCD jets used for our dark jets.
 The jet constituents are processed into images in the same way as described in Sec.~\ref{sec:data}.
 Following the discussion in Refs.~\cite{Dillon:2021nxw,Finke:2021sdf}, we take QCD jets as a background and top jets as the anomalous signal (direct top tagging) as well as top jets as a background and QCD jets as the signal (reverse top tagging).
 These additional tagging examples help to illustrate the differences between different anomaly scores based on k-means.